This post may contain affiliate links. Please see our disclosure policy.

 Cradle cap is white or yellow crusty skin that babies get on their heads.
 Toddlers, children, and even adults can have cradle cap, but it isn’t as noticeable because it is covered by their hair.

-Most of the time cradle cap is harmless and will resolve by itself within 3 months.
+Most of the time cradle cap is harmless and will resolve by itself in less than a year.
 In severe cases, you may need to see a doctor for cradle cap.

 What Causes Cradle Cap?